Machine Relations

 • The realistic timeline from submission to publication is six to twelve months for writers going through the standard proposal process.

-What HBR actually publishes
+What Harvard Business Review actually publishes

+HBR covers strategy, leadership, organizational culture, operations, innovation, and decision-making for an audience of senior leaders driving change in their organizations.
 That audience definition is load-bearing.
-It means the pitch has to answer the question "why does a senior leader need to know this right now?" with something better than "because it's interesting."
-The answer has to be actionable.
-A senior leader should be able to read your article and change how they handle something by Monday morning.
+Every pitch must answer "why does a senior leader need to know this right now?" with something actionable.
+A senior leader should be able to read the article and change how they handle something by Monday morning.

 HBR publishes articles in varying lengths, as well as graphics, podcasts, videos, and newsletters.
 The standard contribution format is a written article, typically 1,500 to 3,500 words, making an evidence-backed case for a specific management idea.